 Exam Absences, Conflicts, and Make-ups

-Exams in absentia
+Final exams in absentia

 If you relocate before or during the final exam period you may appeal to take your exam in absentia at an institution in your new location with an approved proctor.
-In addition to following the appeal procedures for make-up exams, you must include on the appeal form the name, title, business address, and business telephone number of the person who will proctor your exam.
+In addition to following the appeal procedures for make-up exams, you must include on the appeal form the name, title, business address, business website, and business telephone number of the person who will proctor your exam.

 Absences for religious reasons

 You may request that an exam be rescheduled without penalty if your exam is scheduled on a day of religious observance for you.
 Speak with your instructor no later than two weeks before the exam date to reschedule the exam.

 Students who have a religious obligation that conflicts with a final exam must submit a completed make-up final examination form to Academic Services by the deadline indicated on the form.
 The make-up final exam appeal fee is waived for students with religious conflicts.
 However, students must include documentation from an appropriate religious or spiritual leader confirming the conflict with their appeal.
 Exams are rescheduled for the same day as the make-up exams in the same term.
 Students who also have religious conflicts with the scheduled make-up date should indicate this in their appeal statement.
 Accommodations are not possible if the conflict is reported after the exam.

 Learn more about absences from class due to a religious conflict.